rickeywang/docker-truestudio/README.md

 TrueSTUDIO from Atollic is under their license.

 # Additional Notes
+It is not strictly neccessary, but to avoid the errors caused by missing X server such as `Unable to init server: Could not connect: Connection refused` or `Caused by: org.eclipse.swt.SWTError: No more handles [gtk_init_check() failed]`, you can follow these steps to avoid them by having a dummy X server.

-Additional packages required are `libgtk2.0-0 libxtst6 xvfb`
+Packages required are `libgtk2.0-0 libxtst6 xvfb`

 `bsdtar` breaks apt-get, so it gets restored after being used to untar the truestudio program